eu-cpsc211/cpsc211/docs/cpp-quickstart/ide-windows-vs.md

 These instructions demonstrate how to set up and use Visual Studio 2022 on Windows.

+**If you are using a Mac, these are not the instructions you are looking for.**

 ## Install Visual Studio 2022 Community

 Download and install the _community_ edition of Visual Studio 2022 [here](https://visualstudio.microsoft.com/vs/community/).
 The community edition is free.